 Designing a high-performing, easy to maintain web application and migrating from on-premise in three months while keeping costs to a minimum is the main challenge.
 Also, since application development has been outsourced, getting a holistic view on the application is challenging.

 This complicated the design and refactoring process.
 Also, for these new cloud-native technologies to work, established operational processes had to be changed.
 This required significant knowledge transfer about cloud operations in a limited amount of time over long distance (Germany, Poland).

 Furthermore, the limited timeframe was tackled by splitting the refactoring process into two stages.
 In the first stage (the migration stage), only changes with the most significant benefits to the application are made and the application is migrated to AWS.
 In the second stage (the optimization stage), the application is optimized in AWS to further reduce cost and automate operations.

 The tools used to deploy all infrastructure, services and operations are fully automated, and includes

-Just give us a call if you want to learn more about our knowledge, experience and what we can do for you.
+Knowledge, experience and coffee!
+Give us a call if you want to learn more about or from us.
 No strings attached.